Data Source Overview

 Group Mapping

-The Group mapping feature provides a flexible approach to associate a group (e.g. Ldap) with specific database roles.
+The Group mapping feature provides a flexible approach to associate a group (e.g. LDAP) with specific database roles.
 In the absence of group mapping, Heimdall defaults to mapping groups to roles with identical names.
 This option applies when the heimdall sync_user script is used with ldap authentication.
 Group mapping will also be triggered when user session is created via portal.
 Users can configure group extraction based on the group regex when the "Use Regex" checkbox is enabled, if checkbox is disabled, noone of the regexes will be applied to the mapping.
+Heimdall supports the use of capture groups within regex patterns.
+This enables the extraction of specific substrings from group names for role mapping.
+For example, if configured as on the screen, the 'heimdall-admin' group will be mapped to the role '${1}' which leads to 'admin' substring.
 When no mapping is configured, this option can be used as "deleting" group.

 Roles Management